 Air quality and urban mobility are two of the most prominent challenges facing smart cities today.
 Bosch engineers from India have a solution for monitoring neighborhood pollution levels.
 The device is called Climo.

-Bosch’s Climo is a small box, 1/100th the size and 1/10th the cost of conventional systems.
-Deployed in cities in India, Germany, Las Vegas and Sweden Climo allows people to be informed about the air quality in their neighborhood.
-This ability generates interest on a local level and advises the older people, children, and people with health problems when to stay indoors.
+Bosch’s Climo is a small box, 1/100th the size, and 1/10th the cost of conventional systems.
+Deployed in cities in India, Germany, Las Vegas, and Sweden Climo allows people to be informed about the air quality in their neighborhood.
+This ability generates interest on a local level and advises older people, children, and people with health problems when to stay indoors.

 Bosch and Intel have joined forces to provide cutting-edge data collection techniques that will guarantee accuracy on real-time data through Clio, the micro-climate monitoring system.

 Climo garnered the Smart City technology innovation award for Bosch and Intel at the 2018 Consumer Electronics Show (CES) after the Germany-based technology group developed the system that evaluates outdoor pollution through a pollution sensor that can visualize and act upon getting rid of the emissions through better planning.